scottorly/coviz19/README.md

 ## Motivation

-The most compelling thing about react was not the double buffered, top down, virtual dom diffing library but the discovery of JSX.
+The most compelling thing about react was not the top down, double buffer, virtual dom diffing library but the discovery of JSX.
 A discovery comparable to Crockford's discovery of [**JSON**](https://json.org/).

-JSX is great but what if you don't want to bootstrap a videogame engine to build a web UI?
+JSX is great but what if you don't want to bootstrap a [videogame engine](https://twitter.com/acdlite/status/978696799757086720) to build a user interface?

 [**D3**](https://d3js.org) has been the premier data visualization library for the web since it's release in 2011.
 Hidden behind it's famously verbose & oftentimes painful to follow syntax is a performant method of binding data to dom elements with a small footprint.

 d3activated uses [**jsx-pragma**](https://github.com/ScottORLY/jsx-dom), a simple library used with [**babel**](https://babeljs.io) to transpile JSX to vanilla dom elements instead of react components.
-These elements can then be used with d3 for binding data to HTML Elements or SVG data visualizations.
+These elements are bound to data using d3-selection's data join api for building HTML UIs or data visualization.

 ## Data Visualization

 d3activated can help clean up your d3 code a little.

 ![](src/resources/d3activated.png)

+The examle code above is a port of [this example](https://observablehq.com/@d3/multi-line-chart) & can be found [here](src/multiline/index.js)

 ## Basic Data Binds